Albert Lea Community Theatre announces auditions for 'The Big Five-Oh' - Albert Lea Tribune

 Albert Lea Community Theatre announces auditions for ‘The Big Five-Oh’

-Albert Lea Community Theatre announces auditions will be Aug.
-22 and 23 for the play “The Big Five-Oh” at the Marion Ross Performing Arts Center, 147 N. Broadway in Albert Lea.
+Albert Lea Community Theatre announces auditions will be held Monday and Tuesday, Aug.
+22 and 23, for the play “The Big Five-Oh” at the Marion Ross Performing Arts Center, 147 N. Broadway in Albert Lea.

 There are roles available for three men and four women: